-A: No, the Charter School is a tuition-free public school serving grades K through 8.
-The existing Willow Oak Montessori Children’s House program serving preschool-kindergarten will remain a tuition-based private school operated by a separate non-profit entity.
-There is no priority given to Children’s House students in the Charter School lottery.

 Q: Who pays for Charter schools?

 A: Charter schools are supported by federal, state, and local funds, including state and county taxes.
 Unlike traditional public schools, charter schools do not receive county taxes for constructing facilities.
 Charter schools often supplement the government funds they receive with grants and community donations.

 Q: Can you serve my child if they have a physical or learning disability?

-A: Yes.
-Our Diverse Learning Community team is responsible for ensuring that we meet the needs of every child with special needs in our school community.
-We also contract with outside providers, as necessary, for individual services required.
-Information regarding your child’s needs, their IEP, or their 504 Plan will not be requested until he/she is enrolled in the school after the admissions lottery.
+A: Yes!
+Our Diverse Learning Community team is responsible for ensuring that we meet the needs of every child in our school community.
+We also contract with outside providers, as necessary, for individual services as required.
+Information regarding your child’s needs, their IEP, or their 504 Plan will not be requested until after your child has been admitted to our school.

 Q: Do your students have to take the state’s standardized tests?

-A: Yes, charter schools must participate in the state’s End-of-Grade (EOG) testing beginning in the 3rd grade.
+A: Yes, charter schools must participate in the state’s annual End-of-Grade (EOG) testing beginning in the 3rd grade.

 Q: Do you provide school lunch?
 Do you participate in the free and reduced lunch program?

 Q: What steps are being taken to address equity in your school?

-## v2